kimsh02/awns-rpi5/README.md

   solutions which are guaranteed only by the `concorde` executable.
-The full build of `concorde` was not achievable for this project as a specific required library `qsopt` was determined to be too out-of-date to be refactored in a reasonable amount of time to be compiled with C++23 standards (which is a build requirement for this project).
+The full build of `concorde` was not achievable for this project as a specific required library `qsopt` was determined to be too out-of-date to be refactored in a reasonable amount of time to be in compliance with the C++23 standard (which is a build requirement for this project).

 ## File Input/Output